HMS Euphrates (1866): History

 She was operated by the Royal Navy to transport up to 1,200 troops and family from Portsmouth to Bombay.
-The return trip via the Suez Canal normally took 70 days.
+The return trip after the completion and opening of the Suez Canal took 70 days.
 Her two-cylinder single-expansion steam engines were replaced in 1873 with a more efficient but less powerful 2-cylinder compound-expansion engine, giving her a reduced top speed under steam of about 11 kn.

 On 28 February 1870, she was damaged in a collision with the British merchant ship Bates Family at Bombay, British Raj.
 On 19 December 1883, she ran aground off Gibraltar.
 She was refloated the next day.
 On 6 February 1892, she collided with the German steamer Gutenfels in the Suez Canal.
 Gutenfels suffered several broken plates and some damage to her upperworks.

 Fate

 She was sold to I Cohen in Portsmouth on 23 November 1894 and resold to Henry Castle and Son for breaking in August 1895.